lambda-feedback/comparePhysicalQuantities/app/docs/dev.md

 #### Table: Base SI units

+These tables list the units defined in `unit_system_conversions.py`.
+Note that the evaluation function uses static version of these arrays created by running `generate_unit_conversion_arrays.py` and stored in `static_unit_conversion_arrays.py`.

 SI base units taken from Table 1 of https://physics.nist.gov/cuu/Units/units.html

 Note that gram is used as a base unit instead of kilogram.